-This focus on driving more community-building content rather than promotional messages is exactly the kind of push marketers need to start adding these online tribes as part of their marketing mix.
+This focus on driving more community-building content rather than promotional messages is exactly the kind of push marketers need to start adding these online tribes as part of their digital marketing mix.

 Now’s the time, folks!
 All aboard the community train!